thinkinginbinary/thinkinginbinary/README.md

 most popular project management tools,

 ### Contact
 Adding this later.

 # Who is Matt Shaver?
 (A short encyclopedia)🤵
-Matt Shaver is a FinTech engineer who seeks to discover a team im interesting fields related to Finance, Fintech, & World  Economics.
+Matt Shaver is an engineer who seeks to discover a team im interesting fields related to Finance, Fintech, & World  Economics.

 Matt is intrigued by flexible dynamic teams compositioned or composed of unique individuals from..